 With a little AppleScript we can get our tmux status bar to display the currently playing song in Spotify or iTunes (or any other media player).

-AppleScript appeared on Mac OS back in 1993 with the purpose of allowing end-users to easily, programatically control applications and modify data in documents.
-It works off of Apple . . .
+AppleScript appeared on Mac OS back in 1993 with the purpose of allowing end-users to easily, programatically control applications and modify data in . . .

 If you don't know, Vagrant is really nice tool for setting up transparent development VM environments.
 This gets rid of the 'works on my machine' excuse.
 It's a really nice tool and I recommend you try it out.

 Vagrant also allows you to run a script once a new VM is provisioned . . .